 A transcript of all previous college and university work must accompany the application.
+An unofficial copy may be submitted at the point of application, but an official transcript must be submitted prior to matriculation.
 Transcripts from outside the United States are evaluated by the Office of International Services and must be accompanied by a certified English translation if originally issued in a different language.